 - You don’t have to buy any additional bits to push into the SIM tray

-- It just works – you request an unlock and your phone is marked as being unlocked on the cell carrier’s database
+- It just works – you make a request and your phone is marked as being unlocked on the cell carrier’s database

 I know your pain:

-You want to save some money on your call charges with your iPhone 5 but you are tied to your carrier.
+You want to save some money on your call charges but you are tied to your carrier.

 This means you are stuck paying too much.